rainruse/cwmp-logger/README.md

 CWMP appears to be the gateway's supported happy path logging option.
 So, I'll go with the flow and use CWMP.

-CWMP was developed to manage large fleets of CPE (Customer Premises Equipment) distributed over wide area networks.
+CWMP was developed to manage large fleets of Customer Premises Equipment (CPE) distributed over wide area networks.
 A typical ACS might be part of an ISP or telco billing or admin system with perhaps hundreds or thousands of devices.
 All I need is to download logs from one device on a private LAN.
 GenieACS might